jdonlan/java-dev/java_language/static.md

 }
 ```

-Notice the variable name has been changed to all capital letters.
+Notice that the variable name has changed to all capital letters.
 It is a common Java coding convention to name static variables with all capital letters.
 This isn't required, but it's good practice.

 ```
 package com.company.android.staticexample;